vgalovic/HDL_examples/README.md

 ### 1. Fetch Latest Available Boards (if needed)

 If you have just installed _Vivado_, you will need to fetch the latest available boards from the git repository.
-Run the following command in the TCL console:
+Run the following command in the **TCL console**:

 ```tcl
 xhub::refresh_catalog [xhub::get_xstores xilinx_board_store]